 - 2. When a decision has been made to proceed, the trustees must be called to meet, having been given at least seven days' notice, at which meeting a resolution(s) must be passed setting out the decision to list the property for sale.
-The resolution(s) must include the following points of information: - the legal description of congregational property - the asking price for the property and any costs related to the sale such as commission of listed with relator - how the property will be advertised i.e. local ads, with a relator, by tender, etc - possible possession date - the intended use of the proceeds - request from the regional council to proceed with the listing - 3.
+The resolution(s) must include the following points of information: - the legal description of congregational property - the asking price for the property and any costs related to the sale such as commission of listed with relator - how the property will be advertised i.e., local ads, with a relator, by tender, etc. - possible possession date - the intended use of the proceeds - request from the regional council to proceed with the listing - 3.
 Documents to be sent to the property commission include: a copy of the Title, Appendix A-2 including the resolution signed by the chairperson and secretary of trustees and Appendix B- 2 signed by the minister or pastoral charge supervisor or other verification of the names of the trustees such as motion from annual meeting appointing them or Annual Report page listing officers including trustees. - 4.
 The trustees must provide the regional council with all relevant information and documents requested. - 5.
 After receiving the consent of the regional council's property commission, the trustees may proceed with the listing of the property - 6.
 When an offer is made for the property: - the Trustees must meet to discuss the offer.
 It they feel that they have enough instruction from the governing body they may decide to proceed.
 If they decide to accept the offer then a resolution(s) must be passed setting out the decision to sell the property including price (deposit and when balance will be paid), name of the buyer, possession date, any other conditions related to the sale, use of the proceeds from the sale and request for permission of the regional council to proceed with the sale.
-This resolution must be submitted to the property commission on Appendix A-1 signed by the Chairperson and Secretary of the Board of Trustees. - Appendix B-1 signed by the minister or pastoral charge supervisor must accompany Appendix A-1. - The Trustees may sign the offer for sale but must include the condition that the sale is subject to the permission of the region, please allow up to 10 days to obtain this permission. - 7.
-After receiving the consent of the regional council's property commission, the trustees may proceed with the sale of the property.
-The property commission will provide the Trustees with a consent letter (Appendix C) and an Affidavit verifying that the region has the authority to approve the sale (the affidavit will be required until the provincial United Church Act is amended including the new church structure)
+This resolution must be submitted to the property commission on Appendix A-1 signed by the Chairperson and Secretary of the Board of Trustees. - Appendix B-1 signed by the minister or pastoral charge supervisor must accompany Appendix A-1.
+Please note that there are two versions of Appendix B-1 (one where it is witnessed by a lawyer and one where it is not witnessed by a lawyer). - The Trustees may sign the offer for sale but must include the condition that the sale is subject to the permission of the region, please allow up to 10 days to obtain this permission.

-- 8. After the property is transferred, the Trustees need to send the property commission verification of the distribution of the proceeds. - 9.
+- 7. After receiving the consent of the regional council's property commission, the trustees may proceed with the sale of the property.
+The property commission will provide the Trustees with a consent letter (Appendix C) and an Affidavit verifying that the region has the authority to approve the sale (the affidavit will be required until the provincial United Church Act is amended including the new church structure. - 8.
+After the property is transferred, the Trustees need to send the property commission verification of the distribution of the proceeds. - 9.
 The Trustees need to ensure that if a church is sold or transferred to another group or entity it must cease to be associated with the United Church.
 A church building might continue to look like a church, but obvious markers, such as crosses and church signs, should be removed.
 The Trustees will advise the property commission when this has been done.